Real Madrid thrash Real Sociedad 4-1 to move top of La Liga

 Gonzalo Garcia opened the scoring with a slight touch to Trent Alexander-Arnold’s cross in the fifth minute.
 However, it was to be a largely frustrating game for the young attacker, who failed to make more of other good opportunities.

-Dean Huijsen conceded a penalty for bringing down Yangel Herrera, and Mikel Oyarzabal duly equalised from the spot with a hard high centrally placed shot in the 21st.
+Dean Huijsen conceded a penalty for bringing down Yangel Herrera, and Mikel Oyarzabal duly equalised from the spot with a hard, high, centrally-placed shot in the 21st.

-Referee Francisco Jose Hernandez Maeso awarded another penalty at the other end four minutes later when Jon Aramburu caught Vinicius’ ankle, bringing him down.
+Referee Francisco Jose Hernandez Maeso awarded another penalty at the other end four minutes later, when Jon Aramburu caught Vinicius’s ankle, bringing him down.
 The Brazilian dusted himself off to score from the spot in the 25th minute.

 Madrid captain Fede Valverde gratefully scored the third in the 31st after being left too much space at the edge of the penalty box.
 It was Valverde’s first goal of the season.

-Garcia should have scored again before the break when Valverde set him up for what looked like a simple tap in, but Vinicius made it 4-1 with his second spot kick after the break, awarded after Aramburu was again penalised for bringing him down.
+Garcia should have scored again before the break, when Valverde set him up for what looked like a simple tap-in, but Vinicius made it 4-1 with his second spot kick after the break, awarded after Aramburu was again penalised for bringing him down.

-Dani Carvajal made his long-awaited return around the hour mark when he replaced Alexander-Arnold for his first league appearance since Madrid’s 2-1 loss to Barcelona in October.
+Dani Carvajal made his long-awaited return around the hour mark, when he replaced Alexander-Arnold for his first league appearance since Madrid’s 2-1 loss to Barcelona in October.

 Vinicius thought he had scored a hat-trick when he headed in a free kick in the 90th minute, only for it to be ruled out for offside.